 Skip to Content

-The Health Care Reform Act of 2000 introduced the Healthy NY program.
-Healthy NY provides health insurance to New Yorkers who need it most.
+The Health Care Reform Act of 2000 introduced the Healthy NY program to provide more affordable health insurance to New Yorkers who need it most.
 The New York State Department of Financial Services oversees the program, which is governed by state law and regulation.

-Each year the Department of Financial Services releases an annual report on the Healthy NY program.
-Annual reports are below and in PDF format, which requires the Adobe Acrobat Reader for viewing and printing.
+In prior years, the Department of Financial Services has released an annual report on the Healthy NY program.
+Select annual reports are available below in PDF format, which requires the Adobe Acrobat Reader for viewing and printing.

 2010 Annual Report (Burns & Associates, Inc.)